 This module will introduce you to anthropology as the subject that studies human behaviour and cultural diversity.
 You will learn about the massive cultural differences that divide the world.
 But you will also learn about our evolution as a species, and the behaviours that all humans display in common.
 We will discuss, interactively, group identity, language and power, and the societal structures that bind some and free others.
 The first half of the module includes close reading of the book When I Wear My Alligator Boots, a fascinating study of drugs, violence and family on the US-Mexico border, which we will use to explore themes raised during the first few weeks.
 In the latter part of this class we will continue exploring the concept of culture through which anthropologists study human societies.
-In the process of reading and watching captivating accounts of other peoples' ways of life, we will develop our anthropological imagination and the capacity to see and describe the world around us in cross-cultural terms.
+In the process of reading and watching captivating accounts of other peoples ways of life, we will develop our anthropological imagination "the capacity to see and describe the world around us in cross-cultural terms.
 In addition to readings and audio-visual materials, we will engage in hands-on practical exercises to learn ethnographic skills, nurturing our powers of observing, listening and writing.
-This introductory course in anthropology is compatible with almost every subject in the university and it will change the way you see human life forever.
+This introductory course in Anthropology is compatible with every subject (excluding those in Timetable group 4) in the University and it will change the way you see human life forever.

-AN168 Being Human: Understanding our Material and Digital Worlds (Optional) Assessment: 100% Continuous Assessment
+AN168 Being Human: Understanding our Material and Digital Worlds (Optional)

 This module looks at anthropological approaches to material, digital and visual culture.
 We will first consider object worlds in some detail, and focus on cloth and clothing, fashion and faith, recycling and fashion revolution.
 As an object of material and visual culture, cloth is frequently co-opted as a vehicle for multiple social and cultural agendas.
-The hijab, for example, - this single piece of cloth - acts as a lightning rod for emotive stereotypes regarding race, religion, gender and geopolitical forces.
-We will then place take these insights and consider how people create their own worlds through online interactions and visual media.
-Student participation and peer discussion will be expected in all sessions.
+We will look at specific items of clothing and explore how they may act as a lighting rod for emotive stereotypes regarding race, religion, gender and geopolitical forces.
+We will then take these insights and consider how people create their own worlds through online interactions and visual media.
+Student participation in class and peer discussion will be expected in all sessions.